luzhaigo/dailydrinks/README.md

 # DailyDrinks

-You can access the DailyDrinks by this url https://luzhaigo.github.io/dailydrinks/
+- You can access the DailyDrinks by this url https://luzhaigo.github.io/dailydrinks/
+- RWD, you can access the web app by smartphone.
+- Unit tests included.

 ## Available Scripts